 The Act on the Rational Use of Energy (the Energy Saving Act) seeks to rationalize the use of energy based on "Operator's decision criteria" defined by the national government.
-Carriers (specified Carriers) using a specified amount of energy or more are required to report on their energy usage yearly, and formulate plans (medium to long term plan) (3-5 years) for rationalization of energy use.
-Carriers and freight owners became applicable as of the April 2006 revision of the Act.
+In particular, businesses whose energy consumption exceeds a certain amount (specified businesses) are required to report their actual energy consumption (periodic report), prepare a medium- to long-term (3 to 5 years) plan for rationalization of energy consumption (medium- to long-term plan) and submit it to the government every fiscal year.